-Before formally starting work at SNCC headquarters, I was introduced to Frank Smith and Bernard Lafayette, SNCC organizers who had worked in Selma, Alabama.
+Before formally starting work at SNCC headquarters, I was introduced to Bernard Lafayette and Frank Smith, SNCC organizers who had worked in Selma, Alabama.
 The film Selma notwithstanding, SNCC had had a presence there since 1961.
 One of the bigger supporters of the movement in Selma was a French Canadian pastor of an Afro-American Catholic parish.
 The movement needed him and he wanted SNCC to do voter literacy classes.
-When Frank and Bernard learned that I had been an organizer for the Young Christian Students, they said: "It would be really helpful if you went to Selma... we're all Baptist and he needs some Catholic support.
+When Frank learned that I had been an organizer for the Young Christian Students, he said: "It would be really helpful if you went to Selma... we're all Baptist and he needs some Catholic support.
 His bishop is against the movement, his parish is somewhat divided....but he's really committed.
 We can't afford to lose him."

-As I looked at them that same scream started creeping up inside me: Are you Crazy?
+As I looked at Frank that same scream started creeping up inside me: Are you Crazy?
 Me??
 Go to Selma which has a nutso sheriff that would just as soon kill a movement worker as to go through the trouble of the paperwork to put them in jail.
 NO and NO!

 This of course was a silent scream; I didn't want to make a fool of myself in my first days with SNCC and reveal what a chicken I was to this veteran of several dangerous campaigns.
 And while Catholic guilt helped grease the wheels for my reluctantly agreeing to go, it was the leadership of SNCC organizers that propelled me.
 They didn't even know me, yet felt my assistance would be important to the Selma movement.
-They were trusting this young woman, with no prior experience in living in the apartheid South, to act right and not put movement people in danger.
+(As Bernard said recently to a friend "We didn't know what she was or what would happen when she went....but we sent her anyway" They were trusting this young woman, with no prior experience in living in the apartheid South, to act right and not put movement people in danger.
 And finally...most importantly...they thought I could do the job.